userlerueda/LTRCLD-1451/LAB_GUIDE.md

 ## Time Management
 * There are 6 hands-on sections, with an estimated completion time of 3 hr.
 30 min.
 * Every section has estimated time to complete.
 This is an estimate only.
 Please feel free to spend as much time as you like.
+* We recommend you to take a quick break at 2 hr. mark, at 4:00PM.

 ## Questions
 * Questions are most welcome.
 We **request** you to ask questions and make the session interactive.